Podcasts and Radio

 In May 2016, the BBC recorded a special episode of its award-winning radio programme, My Perfect Country, at a session of the United Nations in New York.

-The show's position on the World Service schedule meant it was already reaching millions of people around the world, but this event placed it at the heart of the global conversation about social and economic policy as the UN began to implement its 2030 Sustainable Development Goals.
+The show's position on the World Service schedule meant it was already reaching millions of people around the world, but this placed it at the heart of the global conversation about social and economic policy as the UN began to implement its 2030 Sustainable Development Goals.

 Thinking Allowed: Foie Gras and the politics of taste